aerogo/aero/docs/Benchmarks.md

 ## Conclusion

 Aero's router uses highly optimized [radix trees](https://en.wikipedia.org/wiki/Radix_tree) with 0 allocations during route lookup and is therefore extremely fast.
 I am fairly confident that it is the fastest router implementation out there.

-It also supports smart route prioritization (static > parameter > wildcard) and therefore doesn't lack any of the common features.
+It also supports smart route prioritization: **Static > Parameter > Wildcard**.